dglassbrenner1/hf_fraud_detection_space/README.md

 ## Overview

 The fraud detection solution provides a Streamlit app where users can input individual transaction features and get a prediction probability of the transaction being fraudulent.
-The app loads a tuned XGBoost pipeline model that was trained on historical transaction data.
+The app loads a tuned XGBoost pipeline model that was trained on synthetic credit card transaction data from the Fraud Detection Handbook in the references.

 ### Features